Border Highway East Corridor Study

 Overview

-The Border Highway East Extension Study is an initiative by which the Texas Department of Transportation (TxDOT) seeks to find a unified vision around improving mobility in the Border Highway East study area.
-With the community at the center of the planning process, TxDOT expects in this stage of the study to arrive at mobility concepts that are context sensitive at the neighborhood level.
+The Border Highway East Corridor Study is an initiative by which the Texas Department of Transportation (TxDOT) seeks to find a unified vision around improving mobility in the Border Highway East study area.
+With the community at the center of the planning process, TxDOT expects in this stage of the study to arrive at mobility concepts that are context-sensitive at the neighborhood level.

 The need